-The Key Persons tab is used to enter Principal Investigator on the MTA.
-You must enter the Principal Investigator before you can submit your MTA request to IAO.
+The Key Persons tab is used to enter Principal Investigator on the MTA or DUA.
+You must enter the Principal Investigator before you can submit your MTA/DUA request to IAO.
 Only one Principal Investigator is allowed.

 Special Review tab

-The Special Review tab is used to enter information if the MTA requires additional review by an institutional committee or official (e.g., MTAs that include the use of human participants in research) or other compliance-related issues or special permissions that may be relevant to the project.
+The Special Review tab is used to enter information if the MTA or DUA requires additional review by an institutional committee or official (e.g., MTAs that include the use of human participants in research, or DUAs that require special data security or a data management plan) or other compliance-related issues or special permissions that may be relevant to the project.
 You do not need to use this tab if your MTA does not have any special-review items.